 Worsening of asthma in patients treated with azelaic acid has been reported rarely during post-marketing surveillance.

-Skinoren also contains propylene glycol, which may cause skin irritation.
+Skinoren contains cetostearyl alcohol, which may cause local skin reactions (e.g. dermatitis).

 No interaction studies have been performed.